-Support will be given to proposals that improve and extend the existing footpath and cycle path network and/or provide cycle parking spaces, allowing greater access to new housing, the village centre, bus stops, green spaces and the open countryside.
+Support will be given to proposals that improve and extend the existing footpath and cycle path network, allowing greater access to new housing, the village centre, bus stops, green spaces and the open countryside.
 The loss of existing footpaths and cycle paths will not be supported.